yrhooke/exhibit/README.md

 - [X] fix workinexhibition
   - [X] can add
   - [X] can only add once
+- [X] sort order for artworks size category desc then year desc then series id then title alphabetical

 ### in current branch

-- [X] sort order for artworks size category desc then year desc then series id then title alphabetical
+- [ ] categories for locations (clients, galleries, permanent, other)

 ### next phase

-- [ ] categories for locations (clients, galleries, permanent, other)
 - [ ] use https everywhere
 - [ ] figure out how to back up the database + s3
 - [ ] add loading state for media upload
+  - [ ] preview from local
+  - [ ] loader after submission
 - [ ] add pagination to search
 - [ ] handle null results for search
 - [ ] add clear search button